EugeneSunrise/reWASD/README.md

 - May this holiday season brighten you up with happiness, joy and good cheer!

 # Applying config and nothing happens?
 6.6 ver.
-Firtly, check closed issues, before creating new, Take care of your and my time❤️
+Firstly, check closed issues, before creating new, Take care of your and my time❤️

 Most likely, you have not imported breakpoints